 Physics helps explain the world around us, but many students can't see this connection and lose interest in science.
-After a Physical Science unit on Force and Motion, ask students to create an animated video that shows other students how physics explains what happens during different sports activities.
+After a Physical Science unit on Force and Motion, ask students to create a slide show, video, or animation that shows other students how physics explains what happens during different sports activities.

 To begin, complete your regular Physical Science unit on Force and Motion.
-Let students know that as an assessment, they will apply what they learned to create an animated video that explains how physics affects their favorite sport.
+Let students know they will show what they learned through a performance assessment as they create a slide show, video, or animation that explains how physics affects their favorite sport.

-Review Newton's three Laws of Motion and review the definitions of friction (including sliding, rolling, fluid, and static), gravity, acceleration, inertia, momentum, velocity, force, projectile motion, and frame of reference.
-Tell students that they are required to illustrate four of these topics and at least two of Newton's three Laws of Motion in their project.
+Review Newton’s Laws of Motion as well as essential terminology for explaining them such as friction (including sliding, rolling, fluid, and static), gravity, acceleration, inertia, momentum, velocity, force, projectile motion, and frame of reference.

-To ensure quality products, and help students get started, explore examples of past student work that meet project objectives.
-Then, choose a sport most students are familiar with and work as a class to discuss how a force or motion topic could be illustrated for this sport.
-For example, asking the class questions like “Where can you find projectile motion in football?” or “Where can you find friction in tennis?” are great ways to start the discussion.
-Once they have identified where in football they would find projectile motion or where in tennis they would find friction, ask how they would illustrate that in an animation.
+Choose a sport most students are familiar with and work as a class to discuss how a force or motion topic could be illustrated for this sport.
+For example, ask the class a question like “Where can you find projectile motion in football?” to start the discussion.

-Once students have had time to think through their animations, get the class back together and have them share some of their ideas.
-This will give you an opportunity to identify and correct any misinformation prior to the animation work.
-It also gives students ideas that they can use for their own animations.
+Once students have had time to brainstorm, have them share some of their ideas so you can identify and correct any misinformation prior to their own project work.
+It also provides all students with ideas they can use in their own projects.

-Before students can begin using Frames, they must plan their animation using a project storyboard.
-Students should think of each box of the storyboard as the computer screen and sketch what will be depicted for each scene.
-Students should use the storyboard to clearly define and describe the physics terms they are illustrating, thoroughly sketch out what will happen in their animation for each term, and write out the text or narration they will include for each segment.
-The more detailed the storyboard is, the easier it will be for students to create their animations.
+Students can use a storyboard to clearly define and describe the physics terms they are illustrating, thoroughly sketch out what they will show for each term, and even write out the text or narration they will include for each segment.
+The more detailed the storyboard, the easier it will be for students to create their project.

 Use the student’s storyboard as a formative assessment to see how well each student understands the physics concepts being illustrated.
 Then work with the student to correct any misconceptions or elaborate the information.

-The final animation will help you assess their understanding of the physics concepts, as well as their ability to communicate information using multimedia.
+The final project will help you assess student understanding of the physics concepts, as well as their ability to communicate information through visual, written, and oral presentation.

 Goodstein, Madeline.
 Sports Science Projects: The Physics of Balls in Motion (Science Fair Success)